-If you are enrolling during the Annual Enrollment period for coverage effective January 1, 2022, your benefits eligible pay for purposes of benefits enrollment is made up of the following:
+If you are enrolling during the Annual Enrollment period for coverage effective January 1, 2023, your benefits eligible pay for purposes of benefits enrollment is made up of the following:

-- 1. Annual base pay of current year as of June 30, 2021; - 2.
-Commissions paid from January 1 December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 December 31, 2020, will be used for the 2022 Annual Enrollment calculation; - 3.
-Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January 1 December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 December 31, 2020, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2020, will be used for the 2022 Annual Enrollment calculations; - 4.
+- 1. Annual base pay of current year as of June 30, 2022; - Commissions paid from January 1 December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 - December 31, 2021, will be used for the 2023 Annual Enrollment calculations; - Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January 1 - December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 - December 31, 2021, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2021, will be used for the 2023 Annual Enrollment calculations; - 4.
 Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award and Deferred Cash Award.
-Annual discretionary incentive/retention award packages dated January/February 2021 will be used for the 2022 Annual Enrollment calculation; and - 5.
-Short-Term Disability (STD) benefits paid from January 1 December 31, 2020, for employees paid commissions only.
+Annual discretionary incentive/retention award packages dated January/February 2022 will be used for the 2023 Annual Enrollment calculations; and - 5.
+Short-Term Disability (STD) benefits paid from January 1 December 31, 2021, for employees paid commissions only.